Newspaper and broadcast banquets set for May 31

 The New York State AP Association voted at its fall board meeting to move its annual awards banquet to the spring to coincide with the AP broadcast members' event.
 Save the date of Saturday, May 31, to attend the NYSAPA awards luncheon and/or the NYSAPBA dinner in Saratoga Springs.

-The newspaper and broadast contests are open for entries through Feb.
-3, 2014.
 For details, follow the links for Newspaper Members or Broadcasters.
-Going forward, the newspaper contest will cover each calendar year, so work done in 2013 will be eligible to be entered in January for the next contest, even if it was entered this past June for the awards announced in September 2013.
+Going forward, the newspaper contest will cover each calendar year, so work done in 2013 was eligible to be entered by Feb.
+3 for the current contest, even if it was entered this past June for the awards announced in September 2013.

 NYSAPA names Newspapers of Distinction